Japan Writers Conference 2026

 (8) “My Share” description of original, effective activities for promoting literature.

-Articles should be written for a general audience of language educators; therefore statistical techniques and specialized terms should be clearly explained.
+Articles should be written for a general audience of language educators; therefore, statistical techniques and specialized terms should be clearly explained.

 *Authors are solely responsible for the accuracy of references and reference citations.
+We accept submissions at any time.
+Contact the journal editor for information about the next issue.

 Email: liltjournaleditor@gmail.com